kixxauth/kixx-assert/README.md

 ### doesMatch
 A wiz at matching strings and RegExp, but can match just about anything.

-If the matcher is a regular expression then doesMatch() will call RegExp:test() using the subject.
+If the matcher is a regular expression then doesMatch() will call RegExp.test() using the subject.
 If the subject is equal to the matcher (using isEqual()) then return true.
-If the subject is a String then check to see if the String contains the matcher with String:includes().
-If the subject is a valid Date then convert it to a string using Date:toISOString() before making the comparison.
+If the subject is a String then check to see if the String contains the matcher with String.includes().
+If the subject is a valid Date then convert it to a string using Date.toISOString() before making the comparison.

 Can be curried.